FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Advanced_State_Machines.md

 - On the ground with both pistons retracted (starting)
 - Fully raised with both pistons extended.
 We can now control the hovercar wheels as well.
 - Half raised with one side retracted.
-We can still control the hover car wheels
+We can still control the hovercar wheels
 - Fully retract the pistons (back to start)

 Since the 4th stage is technically the same as the beginning, we really only have 3 different stages to consider.
-To make the process as easy as possible, we instead made it so that we would use the same button to advance from one stage to the next (we also had a back button in case we double tapped the button or something went wrong).
+To make the process as easy as possible, we instead made it so that we would use the same button to advance from one stage to the next (we also had a back button in case we double-tapped the button or something went wrong).
 Therefore, we had a bit more advanced of a state machine where once we pressed the button, we had to transition to a **different** state depending on which one we were already in.
 Let's take a look at the code to break this down.

 ```java
 public void update() {